Meet 9 amazing animal momsApril 28, 2022 | Last Updated April 29, 2022

 Mother giraffes are always on their guard, protecting their calves (baby giraffes).
 They will only get about 30 minutes of sleep a day, and just for a few minutes at a time!

 While most spiders wrap their eggs in a silken pouch and leave them behind, a wolf spider straps her egg sac to her body.
 She carries the sac along wherever she goes.
-If it happens to fall off, the wolf spider frantically searches for it.
+If it happens to fall off, the wolf spider will frantically search for it.

 And once her eggs hatch, her work isn’t done.
 She cares for the spiderlings (baby spiders) and lets them ride on her back until they are ready for life on their own.